larowlan/vue3-for-react-devs/slides.md

 ### ️Overview

-1) Background
-2) Headless CMS landscape
-3) Where are we now
-4) Where do we want to go

 Note:

-- Brief jamstack overview
+- 4 chapters - background
 - Examine Headless CMS offerings, including SAAS
-- Explore what this means for Drupal
+- where does this leave drupal
+- where do we want to go?

 ---